TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin.rst

 There are basically two cases, where you can provide a helping hand:

-1. Contribution in general translation of TYPO3 core and extensions: As TYPO3 is growing in features and functionality, the need for translating new labels is growing too.
+1. Contribution in general translation of TYPO3 Core  and extensions: As TYPO3 is growing in features and functionality, the need for translating new labels is growing too.
    You can contribute with help while TYPO3 is growing.
 Join in and give a hand where you can.
-It can be translating a whole extension into your language or take a part of core for a makeover.
+It can be translating a whole extension into your language or take a part of Core for a makeover.

 2. If you are developing extensions, you can make the extension available for translating.
 Just follow :ref:`crowdin-extension-integration` to make it available for the translation team.